-where $\ell$ denotes the Lebesgue measure.
 Likewise, $X'$ can be constructed from a Poisson point set $\om'$ with intensity $\rho_{\la'}$.
-We claim that we can couple $\om$ and $\om'$ in such a way that the latter has more branching events, and the same death events as $\om$.
+We claim that we can couple $\om$ and $\om'$ in such a way that the latter has more branching maps, and the same death maps as $\om$.
 This can be done as follows.
-Let $\om''$ be a Poisson point set on $\Gi\times\R$, independent of $\om$, with intensity measure $\rho'':=\rho_{\la'}-\rho_\la$, i.e.,
+Let $\om''$ be a Poisson point set on $\Gi\times\R$, independent of $\om$, with intensity measure $\rho'':=\rho_{\la'}-\rho_\la$, that is,

 Since the sum of two independent Poisson sets yields another Poisson set, setting

 defines a Poisson point set with intensity $\rho_{\la'}$.
 We observe that

 The first two statements just say that the maps ${\tt bra}_{ij}$ and ${\tt death}_i$ are monotone.
 The third statement says that if we apply a branching map only to the larger configuration $x'$, then the order between $x$ and $x'$ is preserved.